asha23/arlo-framework/README.md

 [You can view the seed theme repo here](https://github.com/asha23/wp-seed)

-This is a customised version of WordPress.
-We have separated out the WordPress core from the content.

-Below are some instructions to get started.
 This theme uses node.js building system and Bower for JavaScript dependency management.
-It is also based around SASS Bootstrap.
+It is also based around SASS Bootstrap 3.

 You should have been supplied with our front-end development guidelines.
 Please work to these as much as possible.